microsoft/vscode-docs/blogs/2022/05/18/dev-container-cli.md

 We’d love for you to try out the dev container CLI and let us know what you think.
 You can quickly try it out in just a few simple steps, either by installing its npm package or building the CLI repo from sources.

-You may learn more about building from sources in the [CLI repo](https://github.com/devcontainers/cli#try-it-out).
+You may learn more about building from sources in the [CLI repo's readme](https://github.com/devcontainers/cli#try-it-out).
 In this post, we'll focus on using the npm package.

 ### npm install